rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 >Note on manifestation: <CITE>Description based on a made-up set; v.
 3 has "second edition"</CITE>
 >Edition statement: <CITE>First edition</CITE>

-## 9.3.34 Notes on reissued or reprinted manifestations
+## 9.3.34 Note on reissued or reprinted manifestations

 <a name="9.3.34.1">9.3.34.1</a> Make a note on the fact that the expression is a reissue or reprint, unless apparent from the rest of the description (see also [Reprinted as manifestation](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-0c96bf50-cb2c-32ed-a67e-f05576ab0b3e){:target="_blank"}).